Last Updated on October 3, 2022 by Ellen Christian

 Have a greener Christmas by giving back

-These tips on how to have a green Christmas will still let you enjoy the holidays while treading a little bit lighter on our world and our resources.
+These tips on having a green Christmas will still let you enjoy the holidays while treading a little bit lighter on our world and resources.
 How do you have a greener Christmas?

 More Christmas themed posts